Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Import SAP Data

-SAP data in the PDF Worksheet format, or an XML format, can be imported with Upload to support creation and validation of HEM building elements within Vulcan.
+SAP data in PDF Worksheet or XML format can be imported with Upload to support creation and validation of HEM building elements within Vulcan.
 Once a SAP PDF or XML is used for one input file, it will be available to link to any other file with Link Existing.

 Once a file is uploaded, the raw file (PDF or XML) or the extracted data (JSON) can be reviewed.
 The selected file can also be removed (Clear) or replaced by another file (Replace).